Probation, Suspension and Appeals

 PROBATION AND SUSPENSION

-2. Some specific major programs within the University have additional minimum grade point averages to be admitted to those programs or to remain enrolled in them.
-Each academic department having an additional GPA requirement are responsible to monitor the progress of students enrolled in their programs and notify students of any problems related to the requirement, including the possibility that the student may be dropped from the program.
+2. Some specific major programs within the University require a higher minimum grade point average to be admitted or to remain enrolled in those programs .
+Each academic department having a higher GPA requirement is responsible to monitor the progress of students enrolled in the program and to notify students of any problems related to the requirement, including the possibility that the student may be dropped from the program.

-4. The academic progress toward the completion of a degree requires the meeting of minimal standards both in semester hours completed and in cumulative grade point average.
+6. The academic progress toward the completion of a degree requires the meeting of minimal standards both in semester hours completed (withdrawn hours are not counted) and in cumulative grade point average.

 Hours Attempted Cumulative GPA

 38 – 59 1.90

 [NOTE Financial Aid eligibility will include withdrawn hours.
 See ‘Academic Progress and Financial Aid’.]

 7. A student who earns a grade point average of less than 1.0 (D average) in a single semester at Asbury University is subject to academic probation, and may be subject to suspension at the end of that semester without a period of academic probation.

 8. During the fall or spring semester any student who does not pass at least 67% of hours attempted in a semester (withdrawn hours excluded from calculation) will be placed on academic probation without respect to cumulative grade point average.
 A student in this category who does not pass 67% of semester hours attempted during the probationary semester may be subject to academic suspension.
 This policy does not apply to summer term registration.
 [NOTE Financial Aid eligibility does take into account withdrawn hours.
 See ‘Academic Progress and Financial Aid’.]